Brouhana/canvas-notify/README.md

 You can run this script many ways.

 1. Manually.
 It defeats the purpose of automation, but `python3 run.py` is foolproof I suppose.
 2. Schedule a cron job, if you have a Linux or Unix machine.
+Modifications to the script may be necessary.
 3. Or, use a cloud service.
 [PythonAnywhere allows you to schedule daily tasks for free](https://help.pythonanywhere.com/pages/ScheduledTasks/)